 There are no moving parts in the analyzer given the modular nature of the electronics and sensor.
 Cleaning the electrical contacts when replacing the sensor is the extent of the maintenance requirements of this analyzer.
-Serviceability: Except for replacing the oxygen sensor, there are no parts inside the analyzer for the operator to service.
-Only trained personnel with the authorization of their supervisor should conduct maintenance.

-Sensor Replacement:

-Periodically, the oxygen sensor will require replacement.
+Sensor Replacement: Periodically, the oxygen sensor will require replacement.
 The operating life is determined by a number of factors that are influenced by the user and therefore difficult to predict.
-The sections dealing with Specification and Installation Considerations define the normal operating conditions and expected life of the standard sensor utilized by the GPR-1900 analyzer.
-As a general guideline, expected sensor life is inversely proportional to changes in oxygen concentration, pressure and temperature.
+The sections dealing with Specification and Installation Considerations define the normal operating conditions and expected life of the standard sensor utilized by the GPR-2900 analyzer.
+Expected sensor life is inversely proportional to changes in oxygen concentration, pressure and temperature.